benkozi/CECE/combo-test-runner/design/feat/20260707-1515-use-cece-config-directory.md

   with unchanged behavior (same combos, same generated configs).
 - A suite file with a missing/typo'd `config_path` fails at session start with a clear validation error, before any docker runs.
+- With `CECE_SUITE_CONFIG_SEARCH_PATH` and/or `CECE_CONFIG_SEARCH_PATH`
+  set to directories containing copies of the configs (possibly in nested subdirectories), relative suite/config paths resolve under those directories and all tests pass; unset, behavior is unchanged.
 - `combo-test-runner/suite.yaml` no longer exists; `combos.base_config()` is
   removed.